zdoom-docs/stable/lang.md

 Full ZScript files are referred to as "translation units."
 This terminology comes from the C standard, and refers simply to the entirety of a ZScript source file.
 ZScript files are looked for in lumps named `zscript` with any extension.
-The standard extension is `.txt`, but `.zsc` and `.zs` are common as well.
+The standard extension is `.zs`, but `.zsc` is common as well.
 The author of this documentation prefers `.zsc`.

 The base translation unit `zscript` may start with a version directive, then followed by any number of top-level definitions and `#include` directives.